kridel-lab/Kridel-Lab-Website/Team.md

 **Ting Liu, PhD**

-Ting is a Senior Bioinformatics Analyst, having previously worked as a Senior Bioinformatician at Sick Kids her MSc degree from the University of Toronto.
+Ting is a Senior Bioinformatics Analyst, having previously worked as a bioinformatics staff both at SickKids and the University of Toronto.
 Ting has extensive experience with large-scale data analysis and genome biology.

 ---